GYOM15/ecclesiaflow-auth-module/README.md

 🤝 Contributing to Ecclesia Flow

 We welcome contributions to the Ecclesia Flow Authentication Module!
-Please ensure all contributions align with our mission of serving church communities with secure, reliable, and user-friendly technology.
+Please ensure all contributions align with our mission of serving church communities with secure, reliable, and member-friendly technology.

 📧 Support